jackdewinter/pymarkdown/readme.md

 ## Bugs - General - Solve

 - are links getting verified properly in checks? images are, can't find link code for same
+- 518h has a link label with text that has a newline
+  - need other multiline elements in label and verify

 ## Bugs - General - Uncategorized

-- images
-  - different image link types, with variations on their values
-  - 525 with text and other inlines before and after, newlines, etc.
-  - need "full" example of image
 - why does hard break not have \n?
   - hard break followed by 3 spaces, then emphasis
   - variations of 52e with extra spaces after, etc.